nik190799/replyGrok/README.md

 - access_token = ""
 - access_token_secret = ""

-## Functions
-- xApi()
-- - Creates a Tweepy client with the provided credentials.

-- extractTextAndUrl(text)
-  - Extracts text and URLs from a given tweet.

-- get_quote_tweet_id(shortened_url)
-  - Expands a shortened URL and returns the quoted tweet's ID.

-- get_entire_quoted_tweets(tweet_text)
-  - Fetches the entire text of quoted tweets given a tweet text containing URLs.

-- gptModifyer(news_text: str)
-  - Uses GPT-4 to modify the provided news text and returns the generated response.

-- reply()
-  - Fetches mentions, processes them, and replies with GPT-4 modified text.

-- lambda_handler(event, context)
-  - AWS Lambda handler for triggering the bot.
-Invokes the reply() function.

 ## Usage
 Set up your Twitter API keys and OpenAI GPT-4 credentials.
 Install the required modules/libraries.